Tursynkhan/guess-it-1/Readme.md

 You can choose in which language you want to build your program.

 If you fail one of these steps, the test will not work.
 So we advise you to run the test by downloading this zip file containing the tester.
 You should place the student/ folder in the root directory of the items provided and read its instructions.
 The data sets used to test this exercise will be Data 1, Data 2 and Data 3.

+This project will help you learn about:

+    Statistical and Probabilities Calculation
+    Scripting

+🚀 About me

+tursynkhan

+Installation

+go run .
+write a number